Biographies Characteristics Analysis

 Year of construction: 1976

-CN Tower is almost twice as tall eiffel tower and 13 meters above Ostankino.
+The CN Tower is almost twice as tall Eiffel Tower and 13 meters higher than Ostankinskaya.

-It is able to withstand winds of 420 km/h and is struck by more than 80 lightning strikes a year.
+It can withstand winds of 420 km/h and is struck by more than 80 lightning strikes per year.

 From 1976 to 2007 it was the tallest structure in the world.